 Low-light photography is a weakness for the V35 ThinQ, though there is a Super Bright Camera mode, and we love the versatility of the wide angle lens.
 The U12 Plus boasts a superb camera that justifies the early plaudits.
 We know that HTC is capable of delivering strong photography, and the single-lens U11 camera impressed us last year, so it’s exciting to see what the Taiwanese manufacturer can do with a dual-lens setup.

 HTC has also chosen to go with a dual setup on the front, pairing two 8-megapixel cameras with f/2.0 apertures for great portrait selfies with blurred backgrounds.
 The V35 ThinQ has a single 8-megapixel camera on the front with an f/1.9 aperture.

 LG has stirred some A.I. smarts into the mix, but the AI Cam has failed to impress us so far.
 The V in the V35 stands for video, so there are some interesting modes you can try out to help make your home movies a bit more arresting.
 However, in terms of the upper limits, the U12 Plus is actually more capable, because it can capture

 Winner: HTC U12 Plus

 Software and updates

 Both phones run Android 8.0 Oreo out of the box, with manufacturer skins over the top.
 They will both get upgraded to Android P, but beyond that, it’s hard to say when.
-Both manufacturers have done fairly well with Oreo rollouts, so we don’t really know which will deliver the freshest flavor of Android first.
+Both manufacturers have done fairly well with Oreo rollouts, so we don’t really know which will deliver the freshest flavor of

 We prefer HTC’s user interface, though the U12 Plus does have some bloatware onboard.
 The V35 ThinQ has some special Google Assistant commands, but we’re not keen on the look of the skin, and there’s some bloatware there too.